All Episodes

 I need to think twice about doing that.

-I know we're not gonna catch everybody.
+I know we're not going to catch everybody.

-But when we get serious about our borders, when we get serious about immigration, everyone will know that we are serious, and we have been wholly unserious about it for decades and decades, under administrations both Republican and Democrat.
+But when we get serious about our borders, when we get serious about immigration, everyone will know that we are serious.

-This grants a reprieve to many of the would be Dream Act beneficiaries.
+This grants a reprieve to many of the would-be DREAM Act beneficiaries.

 The DREAM Act was the proposal in Congress to give illegal immigrants who came to the U.S. as children, give them a chance at legal status if they complete two years of college or military service.